Will-Cross/Will-Cross.github.io/resume.md

 ### Book Chapters

 `2018`
-- Rigling, L., and Cross, W., Getting to Know You: How We Turned Community Knowledge into Open Advocacy, in Wesolek, A., Lashley, J., and Langley, A. (eds.)
-OER: A Field Guide for Academic Librarians.
-Pacific University Press (Expected 2018)
+- Rigling, L., and Cross, W., Getting to Know You: How We Turned Community Knowledge into Open Advocacy, in Wesolek, A., Lashley, J., and Langley, A. (eds.) _OER: A Field Guide for Academic Librarians._ Pacific University Press (Expected 2018)

-- Waller, M., Fragola, M., Rigling, L., Cross,W., and Evans-Groth, J., Articulating the Value of Student Works: Case Studies from the NCSU Libraries in Jackson, A., Pierard, C., and Schadl, S. (eds.)
-Scholarship in the Sandbox: Academic Libraries as Laboratories, Forums, and Archives for Student Work (Forthcoming, 2018)
+- Waller, M., Fragola, M., Rigling, L., Cross,W., and Evans-Groth, J., Articulating the Value of Student Works: Case Studies from the NCSU Libraries in Jackson, A., Pierard, C., and Schadl, S. (eds.) _Scholarship in the Sandbox: Academic Libraries as Laboratories, Forums, and Archives for Student Work_ (Forthcoming, 2018)

 `2017`
 - Alpi, K., Cross, W., Raschke, G., and Sullivan, M., The NCSU Libraries’ Alt-Textbook Project: Open Education That Opens a Door to the Library.
-In Diaz, C. (ed.)
-Textbooks in Academic Libraries.
-(Forthcoming 2017)
+In Diaz, C. (ed.) _Textbooks in Academic Libraries._ (Forthcoming 2017)

 `2016`
 - Library Expertise Driving Pedagogical Innovation: Bringing “Open” to the Classroom with Open Educational Resources.
-In Smith, K. and Dickson, K. (eds.)
-Leading the 21st-Century Academic Library. (pp. 71 - 96) (2016)
+In Smith, K. and Dickson, K. (eds.) _Leading the 21st-Century Academic Library._ (pp. 71 - 96) (2016)

 `2015`
 - Making Space for the Giants: Copyright, Technology, and Online Instruction.
-In Major, C. (ed.)
-Teaching Online: A Guide to Theory, Research, and Practice. (pp. 131-149).
+In Major, C. (ed.) _Teaching Online: A Guide to Theory, Research, and Practice._ (pp. 131-149).
 (2015)

-## Occupation

-`Current`
-__Current Job Title__, Current Employer

-- Task
-- Task

-`1994-1996`
-__Current Job Title__, Current Employer

-- Task
-- Task

 <!-- ### Footer

-Last updated: May 2013 -->
+Last updated: June 2017 -->